pasanmadawa/demo-repo/README.md

 # First on

-Creat a file fot git.
+Creat a file for git.